Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group4____KellyChou_RenyiZhao_LiYuTang./Group4_ChiP_seq.md

 ## 3. Advantages<a name="3"></a>
 - **Mapping**

-    Chromatin immunoprecipitation followed by sequencing (ChIP–seq) can be used to map DNA-binding proteins and histone modifications in a genome-wide manner at base-pair         resolution.
+    It can be used to map DNA-binding proteins and histone modifications in a genome-wide manner at base-pair resolution.

 - **Higher resolution, less noise, higher genome coverage and wider dynamic range**